hermangroup/docs/masternodes/setup-win-cdmn.rst

 Send the collateral
 ===================

-A Historia address with a single unspent transaction output (UTXO) of exactly 5000 HTA is required to operate a masternode depending on the masternode role you choose.
+A Historia address with a single unspent transaction output (UTXO) of exactly 5000 HTA is required to operate a Voting Masternode.
 Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file.
 A masternode can be started from the official Historia Core wallet.
 This guide will describe the steps for Historia Core.

 Option 1: Sending from Historia Core wallet
 -------------------------------------------